-Haywood Academy is a mixed-gender 11 - 16 secondary school.
+Haywood Academy is a mixed-gender 11 - 16 secondary school, with a sixth form, City College.
 We cater for all areas of Special Educational Need and we support children and the families with this.

 Who to contact

 - Contact Name

 - Contact Email